carloscm/gossie/README.md

 The official Apache Thrift libraries for Go are outdated and buggy.
 For now the active development happens in thrift4go: https://github.com/pomack/thrift4go

-Installing thrift4go under GOPATH in Go 1:
+Install thrift4go:

 ```
-1) cd lib/go/src
-2) cp -R thrift $GOPATH/src
-3) go install thrift
+go get "github.com/pomack/thrift4go/lib/go/src/thrift"
 ```

 # Installing

-There is no need to generate a Cassandra Thrift biding, I am providing one with Gossie (and the whole point is not to have to use it!)
+There is no need to generate a Cassandra Thrift biding, I am providing one with Gossie (and the whole point is not to have to use it!).

-For application usage copy the sources to your $GOPATH/src and issue a go install to build and copy the libraries:
+For application usage issue two `go get` commands, one for the bindings and another for Gossie

 ```
-1) cp -R src/* $GOPATH/src
-2) go install cassandra gossie
+go get "github.com/carloscm/gossie/src/cassandra"
+go get "github.com/carloscm/gossie/src/gossie"
 ```

 If you want to fork and do development on Gossie itself the main command you need to run is something like (from the root of the Gossie folder):

 ```
-# locally install inside a pkg folder the depedencies, ie the cassandra bindings
-GOPATH=$GOPATH:`pwd` go test -i gossie
-# actually build and run the gossie tests
 GOPATH=$GOPATH:`pwd` go test gossie
 ```